RapidAPI/DevRel-Stack-Data/learn/posts/rest-apis/what-is-http.md

 The **POST** request is used to send some data to the server.

-For example, when you want to place an order on an e-commerce website, the browser will do a **POST** request to save that information on the server.
+For example, when you want to place an order on an e-commerce website, the browser will make a **POST** request to save that information on the server.

-Click on the **Submit** button below to do a **POST** request.
+Click on the **Submit** button below to make a **POST** request.

 <HTTPClient
 	method="POST"